Pag-IBIG Contribution Table 2026 (Updated Rates & Complete Guide)

 WARNING: Beware of Facebook Scammers and “Discounted Remittance” Fixers

-Pag-IBIG contribution rates are hard-coded into the national database by law.
-Absolutely no one can legally offer you a “discount” on your mandatory savings.
-What these scammers do is take your money, use Photoshop to edit a fake Pag-IBIG Fund Receipt (PFR), and block you on Messenger.
-When you attempt to apply for a housing loan or calamity loan, the system will show your account in default, and your application will be denied.
-Always pay your premiums directly through the Virtual Pag-IBIG portal or accredited payment centers like GCash, Maya, and major banks.
+When you eventually attempt to apply for a life-saving calamity loan or a real estate loan, the system will accurately show your account in deep default, and your application will be instantly denied.
+Always pay your premiums directly through the secure Virtual Pag-IBIG portal or officially accredited payment centers like GCash, Maya, and major commercial banks.

-⚠ Important Notice and Disclaimer
+Important Notice and Disclaimer

 Your Next Steps & Related Guides